Welcome to today's edition of the Rush 24-7 podcast.

 We haven't had a terrorist attack in Miami.

-We have a one come through the port.
+We have one come through the port.

 They didn't use the ports.

-My point, Eugene, is that they had a port all along, and nobody knew it, and nobody cared.
+My point, Eugene, is that they had a port all along and nobody knew it and nobody cared.

 And where's the outcry today?